kubernetes-sigs/container-object-storage-interface-spec/spec.md

     rpc ProvisionerRevokeBucketAccess (ProvisionerRevokeBucketAccessRequest) returns (ProvisionerRevokeBucketAccessResponse);
 }

-// S3SignatureVersion is the version of the signing algorithm for all s3 requests enum S3SignatureVersion {
+enum Protocol {
-    UnknownSignature = 0;
+    UnknownProtocol = 0;
-    // S3V2, Signature version v2
+    // S3Protocol represents that the bucket should be created for the S3
+    // object storage protocol
-    S3V2 = 1;
+    S3Protocol = 1;
-    // S3V4, Signature version v4
+    // GCSProtocol represents that the bucket should be created for the Google
+    // Cloud Storage protocol
-    S3V4 = 2;
+    GCSProtocol = 2;
+    // AzureProtocol represents that the bucket should be created for the Azure
+    // Blob storage protocol
+    AzureProtocol = 3;
 }

-enum AnonymousBucketAccessMode {
+message BucketInfo {
-    UnknownBucketAccessMode = 0;
+    // This field is REQUIRED
+    // bucket_name is a client readable identifier to connect
-    // Default, disallow uncredentialed access to the backend storage.
+    // to the object storage provider
-    Private = 1;
-    // Read only, uncredentialed users can call ListBucket and GetObject.
-    ReadOnly = 2;
-    // Write only, uncredentialed users can only call PutObject.
-    WriteOnly = 3;
-    // Read/Write, uncredentialed users can read objects as well as PutObject.
-    ReadWrite = 4;
-}

-message S3 {
-    // region denotes the geographical region where the S3 server is running string region = 1;
-    // signature_version denotes the signature version for signing all s3 requests S3SignatureVersion signature_version = 2;
-}

-message AzureBlob {
-    // storage_account is the id of the azure storage account string storage_account = 1;
+    string bucket_name = 1;
-}

-message GCS {
-    // private_key_name denotes the name of the private key in the storage backend string private_key_name = 1;
+    // This field is OPTIONAL
+    // endpoint is a URL or path used to connect in parallel with the
-    // project_id denotes the name of the project id in the storage backend string project_id = 2;
+    // bucket_name to connect to the object storage provider string endpoint = 2;

+    // This field is OPTIONAL
-    // service_account denotes the name of the service account in the storage backend string service_account = 3;
+    // region denotes the geographical region where the object
-}

-message Protocol {
-    oneof type {
-        S3 s3 = 1;
-        AzureBlob azureBlob = 2;
+    // storage provide is running
-        GCS gcs = 3;
+    string region = 3;
-    }
 }

 message ProvisionerGetInfoRequest {